Our student-led organizations provide a foundation for real-world collaboration

 The students of Harvest Christian Academy represent many communities that include: Algonquin, Barrington, Elgin, Geneva, Hampshire, Huntley, Hoffman Estates, Schaumburg, South Elgin and St. Charles.
 The school is committed to ensuring that students and families have the opportunity to enrich the student body community via events and activities outside of the classroom experience.

 Throughout the Upper School experience, students campaign and are elected to represent their class in the Student Council.
 The purpose of the Student Council is to create community and activities that enhance student life.
-They plan and lead events which include: Homecoming Dance, Powder Puff football, Spirit Week, Color Wars, themed spirit nights for athletic events, Daddy-Daughter Dance, and Prom.
+They plan and lead events which include: Homecoming Dance, Powder Puff football, Spirit Week, Color Wars, themed spirit nights for athletic events, Princess Ball, and Prom.

 Harvest Christian Academy hosts a chapter of the National Honor Society.
 The National Honor Society (NHS) is the nation’s premier organization established to recognize outstanding upper school students.
 More than just an honor roll, NHS serves to honor those students who have demonstrated excellence in the areas of scholarship, leadership, service, and character.